neocodesoftware/NeoCode-Audit-Pro/README.md

 * No implementation documentation.
 * Does not support shared deployment (single user).
-* Does not support FileMaker Go, FileMaker WebDirect.
+* Does not support FileMaker Go, FileMaker WebDirect (untested).
 * Does not support server side data events (audits user events only).
 * No error handling.
-* Does not support multiple windows.
+* Does not support multiple windows (untested).
-* Does not log insert/update events trigged by importing data.
+* Does not log insert/update events triggered by importing data.
 * Does not log container data-- yet.
 * Does not support repeating fields.
 * Does not support commas in data.